eugeneonufran/NoGravity_api/readme.md

 The **NoGravity API** provides the backend functionality for **NoGravity**, a ticket service for intergalactic travels, enabling futuristic space journeys across the galaxy.
 Built with a clean architecture and minimal functionality, the API serves as a foundation for managing complex relationships between routes, journeys, carriers, starports, and users in a simulated galaxy.

+The frontend for this project can be found here: [NoGravity UI](https://github.com/eugeneonufran/NoGravity_ui).

 ## Project Overview

 The **NoGravity API** is designed to handle core operations such as managing bookings, user data, journey segments, and seating allocations.
 It is implemented using .NET and follows a modular structure to ensure scalability, maintainability, and high performance. **The project is ongoing and not fully polished, but it provides the minimal required functionality for managing core application operations.**